-Generally, the implementation cycle for adaptation to climate change can be schematically illustrated as shown in Figure 1.
+Generally, the implementation cycle for adaptation to climate change within the South African local government can be schematically illustrated as shown in Figure 1.

 After implementation, assessment of selected options is necessary.
 This is to either re-engineer selection options for maximum effectiveness, or to select alternative adaptation options in cases where the first selected option fails to achieve the required results.
 It is important for municipalities to note that adequate time should be allowed before alternative options are considered.
 This is to ensure that selected options are indeed inadequate before moving to different options.